blockmason/social-network-demo/README.md

 > Clone the Github repo: https://github.com/blockmason/social-network-demo into a new folder.

 > In the new folder, run `npm install` which will install the following key dependencies:

 * `@blockmason/link-sdk` - https://www.npmjs.com/package/@blockmason/link-sdk - a simple SDK for interacting with the Link project.

 * `parcel-bundler` - https://parceljs.org/getting_started.html - for bundling and running the web application

+> Create a .env file in the project folder

 > Create a Blockmason Link account - register at https://mason.link/sign-up and then setup your demo organization.